meetk5/Team-Project1/README.md

-•	Data shows the comparison of number of vaccines administered throughout NJ vs. the unemployment rates of NJ counties from December 2020 to July 2021 o	There is a negative correlation between number of vaccines administered and unemployment rates.
+•	Data shows the comparison of number of vaccines administered throughout NJ vs. the unemployment rates of NJ counties from December 2020 to July 2021

+ o	There is a negative correlation between number of vaccines administered and unemployment rates.
 As number of vaccines administered increased, the rate of unemployment throughout all counties decreased.

- o	Vaccines administered started to plateau in June 2021 and similarly, unemployment rates also plateaued. o	In conclusion, the data shows an increase of vaccines administered helped unemployment rates in NJ decline.
+ o	Vaccines administered started to plateau in June 2021 and similarly, unemployment rates also plateaued.

+ o	An increase in number of vaccines administered corresponded with a decrease in unemployment rates in NJ.

 Team:

 Brian Johnson (Bjohnson08021)

 Meet (Meetk5)

 Byron (bpineda225)

 Vasav (Vasavdave)

 Shreyas (ssrivastav0494)

 Megan (Mbutler22)